chanlhock/SlapImage/README.md

 - Huawei P50 Pro mobile phone running EMUI 14.2.0 (Android 12) 6.6" display (2700 x 1228 pixels).

 In addition I have also tested to some extend on:
-- Huawei Matepad 12 X Tablet running on Harmony OS 4.2.0.
-12" display (2800 x 1840 pixels)\
+- Huawei Matepad 12 X Tablet running on Harmony OS 4.2.0 (Android 12) 12" display (2800 x 1840 pixels)\
-  [Note: an attempt to get the apps to cover larger screen size]
+  [Note: an attempt to develop the apps to cover larger screen size]

 Testing is also done on a Virtual Phone that I have setup in Android Studio:
 - Virtual phone using Pixel 4 skin Android 10 (API 29) 5.7" display (1080 x 2280 pixels)